isomerpages/moe-marisstellahigh/_news/MSHS Rebuilding.md

 permanent campus.
 When its permanent campus is ready, tentatively in 2030, MSHS (Primary) will revert to operating on a single-session basis.
 MSHS (Secondary) will remain as an all-boys school for now.</p>
-<p><strong>To all our Marist, past and present, we invite you to sign up at <a href="https://go.gov.sg/mshsrebuild" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/mshsrebuild</a> for periodic updates of the school’s rebuilding progress.</strong>
+<p style="text-align:justify;"><strong>To all our Marist, past and present, we invite you to sign up at <a href="https://go.gov.sg/mshsrebuild" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/mshsrebuild</a> for periodic updates of the school’s rebuilding progress.</strong>
 </p>
 <p></p>
 <h4>Channel News Asia</h4>